SAP-archive/btp-kyma-runtime-ci-cd/README.md

 Below is a example flow using Github actions (which can be easily replaced by any other similar service such as Jenkins)

+This repository contains the assets and source code referring to [this blog post](https://blogs.sap.com/2021/02/12/building-ci-cd-pipelines-for-kyma-runtime-extensions-and-applications/).

 ## Developer CI CD Flow

 ![Developer Flow](assets/developer-flow.svg)